-How to groom a dog step by step
+How to groom a dog at home

 Every dog owner wants their furry pal to always look and feel their best, and good grooming is the key!
 By learning how to groom a dog and keeping up with routine grooming, it also becomes easier to examine your dog’s coat, teeth, eyes, ears, and nails to avoid any major problems.
 And if you properly groom your dog at home in between major visits to the groomer, your fluff ball will always look its best.

-Let’s dive into some DIY dog grooming tips and the equipment needed to do a good job.
+In the UK, 27% of adults own a dog, and you are likely one of these dog owners if you’re reading this!
+So let's dive into some DIY dog grooming tips and the equipment needed to do a good job.

-- Dog toenail clippers: It can be a good idea to have some styptic powder on-hand if you make a mistake and need to stop some bleeding.
+- Dog nail clippers: It can be a good idea to have some styptic powder on-hand if you make a mistake and need to stop some bleeding.
 Many owners prefer to leave this job to professional dog groomers to avoid harming their pets.

 - A medium-toothed comb: As an all-around comb, the medium-toothed comb should suit any kind of fur.
 You’ll want a fine-toothed comb for thin-haired dogs or a wide-toothed comb for dogs with thicker fur.
 A flea comb is a good two-in-one as it will target both fleas and tangles.